-Home » crafts » Easy Handmade Clay Mushroom Ornaments You Can DIY
+Home » crafts » Easy DIY Clay Mushroom Ornaments

-Mushrooms seem to be everywhere as you can tell from a few of my other posts.
-Along with gnomes they are one of the hottest trends this year.
-I’ve always loved mushrooms and a few years ago I shared easy handmade clay mushroom ornaments you can DIY in my book Creatively Christmas.
-They add a touch of whimsy and magic.
+The mushroom aesthetic at cottagecore seem to be one of the hottest trends this year.
+I’ve always loved mushrooms and a few years ago I shared how to make easy DIY clay mushroom ornaments in my book Creatively Christmas. based on the red mushrooms amanita muscaria that grow under pine trees.
+Mushrooms themselves are seen as a sign of good luck in some cultures, and who doesn’t need more of that?
+They also add a touch of whimsy and magic.
 I thought it was the perfect time to share that tutorial here, because fungi of all shapes and sizes are just the cutest bit of holiday decor or hanging on a Christmas tree!

 Easy handmade clay mushroom ornaments you can DIY